camper0008/docker/registry-watchtower/README.md

 Short guide in use follows.

 **NOTICE: Watchtower works by pulling and restarting whenever the SHA256 digest of an image changes, it does not change between tags.
-Thus we use the :latest tag to update.**
+Thus we push to the `latest` tag whenever we wish to update.**

 ## Running watchtower + registry

-**NOTICE: These do not have to be run on the same machine, however, I only have one seperate machine available to me, so for me they are.**
+**NOTICE: These do not have to be run on the same machine.**

 ### Watchtower

-We run watchtower with the flag `--interval 30` to make watchtower check every 30 seconds instead of the default 24 hours.
+We run watchtower with the flag `--interval 30` to make watchtower check every 30 seconds instead of the default 24 hours;
+this is done for demonstration purposes, in real environments, you would use a higher interval.

 ```
 docker run --detach \